 8. Do you have any advice for couples who are planning a wedding around hurricane season?

 JB Answer: “My advice to my own clients is that there is a very limited chance of a hurricane hitting at the time of the wedding and we advise that they move forward with their dates.
 As long as we selected a flexible resort, they shouldn’t be concerned.”

 9. Are there any resorts that you have worked with during a hurricane that you think have done a good job working around the weather?

-10. What other advice to do you have for couples who are concerned about Hurricane season during their destination wedding?
+10. What other tips do you have for couples who are concerned about Hurricane season during their destination wedding?

 JB Answer: “Don’t let the weather force you to move your dates.
 Hurricane season also happens to be when the prices at the resorts are on the low side.
 Work with your travel professional to pick a good resort that has a plan B option. ”

-A huge thanks to Jack for sharing his experience and advice regarding this important topic!
-If you would like to chat with Jack about planning your destination wedding, visit their website at Vacationeeze.com.
+A huge thanks to Jack for sharing his experience regarding this important topic!
+If you would like to chat with Jack about planning your destination wedding, visit their website at Vacationeeze .